How to integrate SAS Flex with Google Docs

 On the next screen, click the

 In the pop-up, you'll need to first select the account you wish to connect.
-Then, you'll need to click
+Then, you'll need to check off the applicable check boxes and click

 Configure Google Docs